l2fprod/cos-terraform-backend/README.md

 3. Look into your COS bucket for a file named `global.state`.

+## Enable object versioning

+You can benefit from COS built-in object versioning by changing the definition of the COS bucket in `010-prepare-backend/main.tf` to include the [object_versioning flag](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/cos_bucket#object_versioning).

 ## License

 This project is licensed under the Apache License Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0).